Go back

 But the fish was purchased elsewhere.

-Federica: But you also followed the custom of not eating meat on Fridays?
+Federica: Did you also follow the custom of not eating meat on Fridays?
+I remember having to do so as a child.

-Godly: We were not Catholic, and yet we still ate no meat either.
+Godly: We were not Catholic, so we did sometimes eat meat on Fridays.

 My mother always has to light the fire when she makes polenta, or else she doesn’t make it.
 She only makes it in winter when the fire is lit.

-Our grandfather had started making polenta with whipped cream, sugar, and cinnamon.
+Godly: Our grandmother made polenta with whipped cream, sugar, and cinnamon.
 We still make it sometimes.

 Federica: Really?